Consolidated city-county: Canada

 The Canadian province of Ontario contains several single-tier municipalities.
 They can be similar to American consolidated city-counties in that they are often formed by amalgamating an upper-tier municipality.
 However, they are functionally independent cities as, unlike a consolidated city-county, the county or region ceases to exist after being amalgamated and does not continue on a nominal basis, leaving only the unified single-tier city.
 One example is the City of Toronto, created in 1998 from the amalgamation of the central government and the six constituent municipalities of the Municipality of Metropolitan Toronto (a type of regional municipality), itself originally created in 1954.

 The Northern Rockies Regional Municipality in British Columbia is also a single-tier municipality, functioning as both a regional district and a district municipality.
 It was formed in 2009 by amalgamating the former Northern Rockies Regional District.

-Tokyo
+Japan

 In 1943, the City of Tokyo was amalgamated with the former Tokyo Prefecture to form the Tokyo Metropolis.
 The present form of Tokyo functions similarly to a prefecture, having a central government along with several autonomous subdivisions.
 The original Tokyo City was split into 23 "special wards" which effectively function as cities.
 In addition, there are also 23 cities, 5 towns and 8 villages within Tokyo.
 Under this structure, Tokyo does not have a single mayor, but rather a governor and numerous local mayors.
 Further, some responsibilities that would normally be held by the cities are instead held by the metropolitan government.
 Currently, Tokyo is the only place designated as a metropolis.